 Notes: Use the CC button on the remote to toggle CC on and off.
-Go to the remote section for more information.
-Changing channels or inputs restores CC to the default setting.
+Go the remote section for more information.

 If you turned off the speakers in the Audio menu (Fixed Output, Speakers Off), Closed Captioning won't appear when you press the MUTE button on the remote even when you choose On when Muted.